cisagov/get.gov/posts/2025-08-31-announcing-enterprise-mode.md

 Because there's never been a formal "organization" in the registrar, requests have not been technically limited to a given government entity, not even to entities we know well, like federal agencies.
 This has allowed would-be impersonators to submit requests "from", for example, the Department of Energy, asking for “thesolarshoe.gov”.
 We work hard to verify requests are authentic, and we know where to confirm DOE requests, so submissions like these waste everyone’s time.
 But they remain potentially dangerous for us and for our partners.

-Enterprise mode secures the domain request process.
-When turned on for the organization, **only org admins and those they designate can make requests** for a new domain.
-The request process is also streamlined, since there are fewer questions we need to ask of the requesting government.
+**Enterprise mode secures the domain request process, as only org admins and those they designate can make requests** for a new domain.
+The submission steps are also streamlined, since there are fewer questions we need to ask of the requesting government.

 For federal agencies in the executive branch, this helps ensure alignment with [M-23-10](../../domains/executive-branch-guidance/), which requires CIO approval of new domain requests.
 We worked with the Federal CIO’s office at the Office of Management and Budget, which adjudicates executive branch requests, to build the questions they used to ask post-submission right in the initial request flow.
 We expect this change will decrease the time it takes for their decision.